LTKMN/XtoB/README.md

 ## Installation

+### Download this whole repo

+1. Download the whole repo as zip file
+2. Unzip it somewhere

 ### Load the Extension

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" (toggle in the top right)
 3. Click "Load unpacked"
-4. Select the `twitter-to-bluesky` folder
+4. Select the unzipped `twitter-to-bluesky` folder
 5. The extension should now appear in your extensions list

 ### Set Up Bluesky Authentication